MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ---
 # Introduction to Command Blocks

 Command Blocks are a specialized type of block within a Minecraft world that allows the use of console commands in game.
 Command Blocks are able to extend and build completely new experiences for players to experience.

-In this tutorial, You will learn the following;
+In this tutorial, you will learn the following;

 > [!div class="checklist"]
+>
 > - What are Command Blocks and how to access them in-game.
 > - How /cheats can be used via Command Blocks.
 > - How a Command Block chain work to string together multiple Command Blocks.